The path begins here

 The recordings were finally finished and Eclipse Music – a jazz and prog label from Tampere, Finland – showed interest in releasing the album.
 The mixes were finalized by the band by the summer of 2019, after which Joonatan Kotila made the final adjustments to the mixes before the album went on to be mastered by Jasse Kesti.
 The album covers were made from the drawings by Saara Piispa as front and back covers, and Sisko Pajari designed the rest of the cover art for CD and LP releases.

 The only gigs in 2019 were a big gig at the Four Winds Association’s One is our Earth concert in Malmitalo, Helsinki and a gig at Roope and Tuulia’s wedding day party with Pekko Sams on the bass stage for a long time.
-Klava will play with a special semiacoustic line-up at the album release ceremony at Myymälä2 on 15.11.2019.
+Klava played with a special semiacoustic line-up at the album release ceremony at Myymälä2 on 15.11.2019.